syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Excel-Tables.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to create a table in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Create%20and%20Edit%20Table/Create%20Table).

 ## Accessing a table

 The existing tables in the worksheet can be accessed, as follows.